Boxuan-Sun/Boxuan-Sun.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Beijing, Peking University, 2022
+* Sep 2019 - Jul 2022.
+Master in School of Software and Microelectronics, Peking University.
-* B.S. in Tianjin, Tianjin University, 2019
+* Sep 2015 - Jul 2019.
+BSc. in School of Precision Instrument and Opto-Electronics Engineering, Tianjin University.

 Work experience
 ======